-The short answer to the question is yes.
-Although the law does not prohibit a trustee of a discretionary trust from being a beneficiary of the trust, there are several potential issues that a settlor must recognise when setting up a discretionary trust (sometimes called a ‘family trust’).
+However, it’s important to note that although the law doesn’t prohibit a trustee of a discretionary trust from being a beneficiary of the trust, there are several potential issues that a settlor must recognise when setting up a discretionary trust (also known as a ‘family trust’).

 Understanding a trust

-Briefly speaking, setting up a trust is a process that separates the interests in a trust property into parts.
-The legal interest will be vested in the trustee and the equitable interest will be vested in the beneficiary.
+Essentially, setting up a trust is a process that separates the interests in a trust property into separate parts.
+The legal interest will be vested by the trustee, and the equitable interest will be vested in the beneficiary.
 The trustee will then be legally entitled to manage the trust property, and the beneficiary enjoys the benefits of the trust.

 Therefore, a trustee can only be the beneficiary of a trust if there is more than one trustee or one beneficiary.
-Otherwise, the person will be the absolute owner if he holds both the full legal and equitable interest in the trust property.
+Otherwise, the individual will be the absolute owner of the trust if they hold both the full legal and equitable interest in the trust property.